peterhorsley/batterydecider/README.md

 Uses Enphase Enlighten API to help decision around battery storage.

 # How to use
-Build in Visual Studio and run BatteryDecider.exe from a terminal to view help.
+Download the latest release (or build in Visual Studio) and run BatteryDecider.exe from a terminal to view help.

 This program queries the Enphase API for a given solar system and retrieves production and consumption data for a specifed date range.